mariorod98/ObsidianVault/🌱 Seedbox/C++ virtual.md

 # C++ virtual

-The **virtual** keyword is used to define class methods that are expected to be redefined in derived classes.
+==The **virtual** keyword is used to define class methods that are expected to be redefined in derived classes==.
 When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class's version of the function.

+Virtual functions ensure that the correct function is called for an object, regardless of the type of reference (or pointer) used for the call.
+When a virtual function is called, the resolving of which function to execute is done at runtime ([[Polymorphism|Runtime polymorphism]]).

 ```c++
 class Base {